-We’re deep into winter, and Punxsutawney Phil just predicted six more weeks of it.
-It’s snowing here in Boulder, my family back in coastal New England has just been hammered by two storms with more snow on its way.
-Your vitamin D levels are probably dropping.
+As fall and winter progress, and it’s darker and colder, your vitamin D levels are probably dropping.
 Your serotonin may be as well, with low natural light exposure.
 People are passing colds back and forth.
 Time for Winter Wonder Foods!
 Eat to carry you through to sunnier, warmer times ahead.
 You will replenish nutrients and antioxidants that your immune system and mood will appreciate.
 These are among my favorites for this time of year.
 Most are readily available and in season, with prices that may be better than in other months.

-Turmeric Root – A standout in 2014, people seemed to notice turmeric all of a sudden this past year.
-For a long time now, the functional medicine community has suggested this powerful antioxidant in supplements.
+Turmeric Root – For a long time now, the functional medicine community has suggested this powerful antioxidant in supplements.
 Both turmeric and its popular component curcumin have been extensively studied.
 Curcumin comes from turmeric root.
 Many families of kids with autism are reporting happy outcomes by supplementing curcumin – read testimonials here, and there are undoubtedly more around the web.
 For my practice and my family, I love turmeric for its antiflammatory properties, supportive digestive action, and potential as an anti-microbial.
 When we have colds, I juice fresh peeled turmeric root with fresh peeled ginger root, whole lemon (skin and all), apples, celery, and cilantro.
 We also use it liberally in cooking.
 For curries, I like to mix at least a tablespoon of turmeric powder with a heaping tablespoon of cumin and another of curry powder, plus some red pepper flakes or powder.

 Ginger Root – More fibrous and tough than turmeric root, ginger root works in a lot of places in your healing kitchen!
 Peel fresh root and mince into vegetable sautés: Carrot sticks seared to tenderness with fresh minced ginger and a dash of curry powder, cooked in a blend of toasted sesame oil, coconut oil, and a small dab of local raw honey, makes for a more nutritious, healthful, and interesting version than plain old steamed, without much more effort.
 Mince ginger into curries, simmer slices of it into chicken soup stock (remove before eating), or pour boiling water over sliced root for a tea to open sinuses and soothe an inflamed throat.
 Ginger’s benefits are legend, and recent work in mice showed that it reduced inflammation in ulcerative colitis.
 Another showed ginger’s components to be neuro-protective by lowering inflammation and inhibiting memory loss.

 Brussels Sprouts – Finally!
-My favorite vegetable has dropped to a low of $4.19/lb for organic at my local grocer (still crazy expensive if you ask me).
-February is when prices drop on these and I have been waiting all fall.
+My favorite vegetable has dropped to a lower price for organic at my local grocer.
+February is when prices really drop on these and I have been waiting all fall.
 You knew these were good for you, but did you know how good?
 Check into these benefits: Brussels sprouts contain compounds that are protective against cancer, calcium loss and bone fractures, diabetes, and more.
 They also contain sulforaphane, a compound that created significant improvement when supplemented in young men with autism in this initial clinical trial.

 Your kids hate these?
 Don’t give up.
 They may be won over with roasted rather than steamed Brussels sprouts.
 This brings out some of the sweetness while minimizing the strong bitter flavor.
 Rinse the sprouts and cut into halves or quarters.
 Toss with melted ghee, sea salt, or garlic salt.
 Add fresh minced garlic if that suits you, and some toasted pumpkin seeds or pine nuts.
 Roast at 400 degrees til fork-soft, 18-20 minutes.
 Go longer for a crispy-chip texture on the leaves.
-You can also pull sprouts into leaves and roast into chips that way, until brown and crisp, with ample salt, ghee, olive oil, or coconut oil.
+Or, make salty chips by chopping the sprouts into leaves and roast until brown and crisp, with ample salt, ghee, olive oil, or coconut oil.

 Pink Grapefruit – Sounds summery, but winter is grapefruit season.
 At this time of year, grapefruit is tastier, cheaper, and more available.
 Obvious bennies are lots of vitamin C, lycopene, potassium, antioxidants, and bioflavonoids.
 All of these nutrients are helpful for immune function in one way or another.
 Even cholesterol levels appear to be directly improved just by eating pink grapefruit.
 The ultimate convenience food – peel and eat.
 Put peeled cut sections in your kids’ lunches if they’re too busy during the school day to pull these apart themselves.